 - 5 Economy

-The Ionian League lies galactic north-east of the Intersystem Alliance and galactic east of the Empyrean See, sharing an region of space with the Gaennai Empire, United Commonwealth of New Camelot and the Covenant of Arma, locally known as the Periphery of the Eastward Rim.
+The Ionian League lies galactic north-east of the Intersystem Alliance and galactic east of the Empyrean See, sharing an region of space with the Gaennai Empire, United Commonwealth of New Camelot and the Covenant of Edom, colloquialy known as the Periphery of the Eastward Rim.

-By 3417 the Ionian League controlled the entire Ionian Cluster and the Cronus Rift whilst also pushing into the Helligus Reaches.
-Despite their rapid territorial expansion, it has been curbed on multiply fronts in recent years by the Dominion of Pagath in the east, the remnants of the Pagatharan League’s military.
+By 3417 the Ionian League controlled the entire Ionian Cluster and the Cronus Rift whilst also pushing into the Helligus Reaches through.
+Despite their rapid territorial expansion the League has begun to gradually slow its expansion, consolidating the territory they already possess.
+Yet parliament initiatives aimed at consolidating Ionian territory are opposed multiply fronts by the Dominion of Pagathar in the east, the remnants of the former Pagatharan military.

 Ionian Star Cluster